uytieu/2016-rv-trip/README.md

 - Separate gas grill for outdoor cooking
 - Get a class "A" RV (bus)
 - Bring extra tools for emergencies
+- Large cooler
+- Water filter attachment

+## Time savers
+- Ordered blue apron for quick and easy meal prep.
+No need to run to groceries or pack extra spices.